 Case Chronology and Court Proceedings — Birkus v.
-IFRC & CLBC (BC Small Claims, Case Nos.
+IFRC & CLBC (Case Nos.
 30698 & 31358)

 Caregivers — Former Home Sharing Providers vs. Agencies overseen by Community Living British Columbia (CLBC)